 Day 5: Delivered supplies to Muirton Child Care Facility in Portland, Jamaica.
 During the trip, we delivered at least 15 duffels of much-needed supplies to 3 different Children's homes.

 Sponsor a Child - Suezene, Kamarly, or Miguel Jr. (left to right in photo)

-To sponsor a child for food, health care, shelter, and educational opportunities, specify the child's name in your secure donation via PayPal or contact Roni Reichold directly at 314-324-9973.
+To sponsor a child for food, health care, shelter, and educational opportunities, contact Roni Reichold directly at 314-324-9973.
 You will have direct contact with them through your sponsorship.